OSLabTools/nicetoolbox/docs/installation.md

 Installation scripts are provided for Linux and Windows under `nicetoolbox/installation/install_all.sh` and `nicetoolbox/installation/install_all.bat`.
 They presume that Conda, CUDA 11.8, and Python 3.10 are already installed on your system.
 Both will do the following:
-1. Setup Nice Toolbox environment
+1. Setup venv environment for Nice Toolbox
+3. Setup venv environment for Gaze Detector
 2. Setup conda environment for Openmmlab (pose detector)
-3. Setup venv environment for Gaze Detector

 **Notes:**